 About Residential Colleges

-The program is comprised of various living communities that students encounter throughout their undergraduate experience.
-All students reside on The Martha Rivers Ingram Commons during their first year and may apply to transition to another college (E. Bronson Ingram, Moore, Nicholas S. Zeppos, Rothschild, Warren) for sophomore year and beyond.
-By participating in the residential college system, students will get to know other students, faculty, and staff closely and become more connected and involved in their residential community and in the broader Vanderbilt community.
+All first-year students reside on The Martha Rivers Ingram Commons.
+After the first-year, students may apply to transition to another college for sophomore year and beyond.
+By participating in the residential college system, students get to know other students, faculty, and staff and become more connected and involved in their residential community and broader Vanderbilt network.

 Residential Colleges also oversees all orientation programs (CommonVU Orientation, Transfer Student Orientation, and International Student Orientation) as well as the Sophomore Year Experience.
 Through these initiatives, Residential Colleges creates opportunities for student engagement that align with the department’s five pillars (intellect, community, personal well-being, self-discovery, and cultural awareness).

 Intellectual discovery is at the center of all Residential Colleges programming.
 From dinners at the Dean’s Residence to lectures from esteemed scholars, casual interactions with the faculty heads, the Charged Up Series for sophomore students, and more, academic inquiry remains at the forefront of the work of Residential Colleges.